-In the last decade the wilderness become an integral part of the German National Strategy on Biological Diversity.
-This strategy envisages that wilderness cover 2 % of the German land area by 2020 and forests with natural forest development account for 5 % of the wooded area.
+In the last decade the Wilderness became an integral part of the German National Strategy on Biological Diversity.
+This strategy area by 2020 and forests with natural forest development account for 5 % of the wooded area.

 To meet this Wilderness target, the German Federal Agency for Nature Conservation (BfN) launched in 2012 a research and development project.
 The project formulated criteria for Wilderness in Germany within the meaning of the German National Strategy on Biological Diversity.
 Applying those criteria, potential Wilderness and Wild Areas (woodland, coastal plains, moorlands, alpine areas) and potential Wilderness (former military exercises zones, former open cast mining landscapes) were identified by Prof. Rosenthal of the University of Kassel.

 This process is supported by sophisticated marketing and communication.
 This, for example included also an online campaign to protect more Wilderness in Germany including a number of articles – Wildness in Germany, approaching the general public and explaining the importance of this decision and showcasing wonderful shots of some of Germany’s most natural areas – from the Alps to the Wadden Sea.

 The main objective of this approach is to disseminate Germany´s Wilderness strategy to the society as much as possible.
 For example, the films were targeted at nature conservation events and festivals.
 The experience from this approach provides an excellent motivation and encouragement to the other European countries.
 The practical outcome is that a large majority of Germans are in favour of protecting Wilderness.